EddieAbbondanzio/eddieabbondanz.io/content/post/XJ/gentex-177-mirror-install/index.md

 Why?
 Mostly because I'm not a dude who likes to wear sun glasses, and the prices of overhead consoles seems to be steadily climbing each year as the amount of XJs in junkyards begins to dwindle.
 I felt the mirror was a much more financially reasonable decision.

-**Note:** If you already have an overhead console installed this DIY will not work for you since it needs to use the same wires used by the overhead console.
+**Note:** If you already have an overhead console installed this DIY will not work for you since it uses the same wires as the overhead console.

 ## Preparing for Install